-NuScale Faces Questions on Nuclear Reactor Safety, Financing First Project
+NuScale Faces Questions on Nuclear Reactor Safety and Financing Its First Project

 One of the most pressing unresolved safety issues deals with NuScale’s system to prevent overheating or meltdown during emergencies, according to the Advisory Committee on Reactor Safeguards (ACRS), which reviews reactor designs for the NRC.

 NuScale’s reactor must submerge its fuel in water carrying boron, an element that absorbs neutrons and slows the fission chain reactions that generate heat and radioactivity.
-That water can be boiled away during emergencies, requiring redundant safety systems to replace it.
+That water can be boiled away during emergencies, meaning that redundant safety systems are required that are capable of replacing it.

-NuScale has said its system can reintroduce boronated water into the reactor without pumps that might lose power during an emergency, by venting steam into a surrounding containment vessel, and condensing it back into water to inject into the core.
-But a March ACRS review noted that boron could be left behind as water turned into steam, yielding condensed water without enough boron to slow the chain reactions that could lead to overheating or core meltdown.
+NuScale has said its system can reintroduce boronated water into the reactor without pumps that might lose power during an emergency, by venting steam into a surrounding containment vessel and condensing it back into water to inject into the core.
+But a March ACRS review noted that boron could be left behind as water turns into steam, yielding condensed water without enough boron to slow the chain reactions that could lead to overheating or core meltdown.

 NuScale submitted design modifications to add boron to that reintroduced water supply.
-But in an April meeting, ACRS member Jose March-Leuba noted the new design requires a series of 10 valves to operate without fail to solve the problem it’s meant to address, or what he called “10 single failure points.”
+But in an April meeting, ACRS member Jose March-Leuba noted that the new design requires a series of 10 valves to operate without fail to solve the problem it’s geared to address, which he characterized as “10 single failure points.”

 The ACRS told the NRC in a June letter that it “cannot reach a final conclusion on the safety of the NuScale design until the issue of the potential for a reactivity insertion accident” — a sudden increase in fission that cannot be halted — “is resolved to our satisfaction.”

-Whether or not this represents an existential threat to NuScale's Utah project is unclear.
-NuScale's Hughes wrote in an email that the low boron concentration problem highiighted by ACRS "is the result of an extremely conservative analysis and is not reflective of expected actual conditions for these highly improbable events.
+Whether this represents an existential threat to NuScale's Utah project is unclear.
+NuScale's Hughes wrote in an email that the problem of low boron concentration highlighted by ACRS "is the result of an extremely conservative analysis and is not reflective of expected actual conditions for these highly improbable events.
 Nevertheless, NuScale and the NRC have performed the needed analyses to demonstrate the plant reaches a safe condition and can be recovered safely."

 But Edwin Lyman, director of nuclear power safety at the Union of Concerned Scientists, said that the ACRS finding casts doubt on “one of the major selling points for this reactor, which is that it can passively shut down without any operator actions.”

-NuScale has relied on its passive safety claims to argue that it should be exempt from other nuclear reactor safety requirements, such as maintaining emergency evacuation and planning zones within a 10-mile radius of the site, and maintaining a security force to prevent sabotage attempts.
+NuScale has relied on its passive safety claims to argue that it should be exempt from other nuclear reactor safety requirements, such as maintaining emergency evacuation and planning zones within a 10-mile radius of the site and employing a security force to prevent sabotage attempts.
 Integrating these safety requirements into its projects may push NuScale's power costs beyond the $55 per megawatt-hour it has targeted, he said.

 “Nuclear safety is not just design.
 It’s the whole set of measures,” Lyman said.